-Parameter Migration policy from NSE SME Platform to NSE Main Board Paid up Capital & Market Capitalisation The paid-up equity capital of the applicant shall not be less than 10 crores and the capitalisation of the applicant's equity shall not be less than 25 crores Explanation For this purpose capitalisation will be the product of the price (average of the weekly high and low of the closing prices of the related shares quoted on the stock exchange during 3 months preceding the application date) and the post issue number of equity shares Earnings before Interest, Depreciation The applicant company should have positive cash accruals (Earnings before and Tax (EBITDA) and Profit After Tax Interest, Depreciation and Tax) from operations for each of the 3 financial years (PAT) preceding the migration application and has positive PAT in the immediate Financial Year of making the migration application to Exchange.
-Listing period The applicant should have been listed on SME platform of the Exchange for at least Listing period 3 years.
-Other Listing conditions • The applicant Company has not referred to the Board of Industrial & Financial 8 Reconstruction (BIFR) &/OR No proceedings have been admitted under Insolvency and Bankruptcy Code against the issuer and Promoting companies.
-The company has not received any winding up petition admitted by a NCLT. • The net worth of the company should be at least 50 crores Net Worth - as defined under SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018 Public Shareholders Total number of public shareholders on the last day of preceding quarter from date of application should be at least 1,000.
-The applicant desirous of listing its • The Company should have made disclosures for all material Litigation(s) / securities on the main board of the dispute(s) / regulatory action(s) to the stock exchanges where its shares are listed Exchange should also satisfy the in adequate and timely manner.
-Exchange on the following: Cooling period of two months from the date the security has come out of trade- to-trade category or any other surveillance action, by other exchanges where the security has been actively listed.
-Redressal mechanism of Investor grievance PAN and DIN no. of Director(s) of the Company Change in Control of a Company/Utilization of funds raised from public
+Parameter Migration policy from NSE SME Platform to NSE Main Board Paid up Capital & Market The paid-up equity capital of the applicant shall not be less than 10 crores Capitalisation and the capitalisation of the applicant's equity shall not be less than 25 crores Explanation For this purpose capitalisation will be the product of the price (average of the weekly high and low of the closing prices of the related shares quoted on the stock exchange during 3 months preceding the application date) and the post issue number of equity shares Earnings before Interest, The applicant company should have positive cash accruals (Earnings Depreciation and Tax (EBITDA) and before Interest, Depreciation and Tax) from operations for each of the 3 Profit After Tax (PAT) financial years preceding the migration application and has positive PAT in the immediate Financial Year of making the migration application to Exchange.
+Listing period The applicant should have been listed on SME platform of the Exchange Other Liveline and Prince for at least 3 years.
+Other Listing conditions • The applicant Company has not referred to the Board of Industrial & Financial Reconstruction (BIFR) &/OR No proceedings have been admitted under Insolvency and Bankruptcy Code against the issuer and Promoting companies. • The company has not received any winding up petition admitted by a NCLT. • The net worth of the company should be at least 50 crores Net Worth - as defined under SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018 Public Shareholders Total number of public shareholders on the last day of preceding quarter from date of application should be at least 1,000.
+The applicant desirous of listing its • The Company should have made disclosures for all material Litigation(s) securities on the main board of the / dispute(s) / regulatory action(s) to the stock exchanges where its shares Exchange should also satisfy the are listed in adequate and timely manner.
+Exchange on the following: Cooling period of two months from the date the security has come out of trade to trade entagent, or enty other surveillance action, by other products to trade to trade to trade to trade. trade-to-trade category or any other surveillance action, by other exchanges where the security has been actively listed.
+Redressal mechanism of Investor grievance PAN and DIN no. of Director(s) of the Company • Change in Control of a Company/Utilization of funds raised from public Change in Condition of a Company, Camzation of funds faised from public